- Understanding YouTube Analytics: What is It and What Metrics Can You Track?

 And this is where the magic happens.

 “Reach” is a popular term that all social media marketers use these days, and it basically refers to how many people got to see your content and reacted to it.
-In “Reach,” you have ten different YouTube engagement metrics to keep an eye on.
+In “Reach,” you have ten different engagement metrics in the YouTube Analytics app to keep an eye on.
 Here are the first four:

 - Impressions: The number of times viewers have seen a thumbnail of yours.